geraintluff/git-mine/README.md

 ## Usage:

-The only (optional) argument is the limit (in hex) below which the tool will exit.
+The only argument is the limit (in hex) below which the tool will exit.

 ```
 ./git-mine.py 000001